 Connect with huge architecture firms and gain new business through Architizer’s community marketplace for building-products.
 Click here for more information.

 Salvaged wood products need not be confined to bespoke and small-scale projects.
-Just because something old is made anew with care and detail doesn’t mean it can’t be produced for grand spaces in bold new ways.
+Just because something old is made anew with care and detail, that doesn’t mean it can’t be harnessed for grand spaces in bold, new ways.
 Tri-Lox, a Brooklyn-based manufacturer that specializes in reclaimed and ethically sourced wood, is educating the design community on the endless possibilities that come with specifying sustainable wood products — things like floors, wall panels and furniture that retain hints of former use but look no less contemporary and polished.

 “We want to show a renewed approach to reclaimed wood,” said Alexander Bender, Co-Founder and Managing Partner of Tri-Lox.
 “A lot of architects and designers, in our experience, think about reclaimed wood in a certain way as a rustic unrefined option, and we’re trying to show that you can have reclaimed wood that comes with all the character inherited from its previous life and still have it be refined, modern and slick.”

 Tri-Lox specializes in reclaimed wood products and offers a range of finishes that unveil the wood’s ageless beauty.
 Top left: Tri-Lox Maple Floor in Natural; top right: Tri-Lox Heart Pine Floor in Neutral; bottom left: Tri-lox Heart Pine in White Wash; bottom right: Tri-Lox Factory Floor Maple